Brindle Daniff can enjoy careful grooming that includes the following:

-Like any other dog race, Daniffs have some particular feeding patterns:
+Like any other dog race, Brindle Daniff has some particular feeding patterns:

 Recommended daily amount: It would be better to give them at least 2 cups of food every day.
 You can either give them dog croquettes or canned meat that has a special dog process.
 Others prefer to give them 3 cups of pure protein to develop their muscles.

 What food to choose: Vets say that Daniff dogs love the meat protein.
 It would be better to offer them some fish fillets and grains to keep their stomach and digestive system work right!

 How to keep good shape: Ensure that you offer a wide variety of proteins from meat or fish origin.
 They do like to have some low volume carbs and vitamin supplements from time to time.

 How many times to feed your dog: Most Daniffs should have food at least two times per day.
 Some dog owners also suggest you feed them three times in the day so that they feel energetic and ready to follow Brindle Daniff.

 Even though they are different from their ancestors, Daniff dogs have inherited some of their health problems:

 Eye retinal degeneration- It has been the most prominent problem for the Daniff Dogs.

 Condition- Their retina starts to degenerate even from the age of 2.
 They can have vision problems and get blind if you don't get them to the vet.